 - If the meeting originated in one of the Teams/Channels, it would be stored in that Channel’s Recordings folder

-- If the meeting originated outside of a given Team, then it is stored in the Recordings folder on the user’s OneDrive (the user who scheduled the meeting)
+- If the meeting originated outside of a given Team, then it is stored in the Recordings folder on the user’s OneDrive (the user who started the recording)

 Stream Landing Page